Whether you struggle with choosing a road bike type or you want to learn more about road bikes in general, you are in the right place.

 Performance road bikes are also sometimes called lightweight or race road bikes.
 They are very like endurance road bikes.
 The main difference lies in their frame geometry.
 It is more aggressive than endurance bike geometry.
 This means it forces the rider into a more aerodynamic (racing) position with a lower drag coefficient which is faster.

-Top-end performance road bike with rim brakes, top-end components, and carbon frame weigh around 13.23 lb (6 kg).
+Top-end performance road bike with rim brakes, top-end components, and a carbon frame weighs around 13.23 lb (6 kg).
 But, remember that the UCI limit is 14.99 lb (6.8 kg).

 Aero Road Bikes

 Aero road bikes are optimized to be as aerodynamic as possible.
 They allow riding in an aerodynamic position that is more aggressive compared to endurance road bikes.
-It requires a good level of flexibility, so aero (and performance) bikes tend to be less comfortable than endurance road bikes.
+However, it requires a good level of flexibility, so aero (and performance) bikes tend to be less comfortable than endurance road bikes.

 On the other hand, aero road bikes are fast and offer great cross-wind performance.
-They are popular among sprinters and racers, especially for the criterium, flats, eventually hilly races.
+Therefore, they are popular among sprinters and racers, especially for the criterium, flats, and hilly races.

 Aero road bikes also feature deep-section wheels and thicker tubes to improve aerodynamic performance.